Peace of. Mind

 To be clear, I’m not suggesting that you allow your child to hit rock bottom.
 Do NOT detach and let go.
 Your child needs you now more than ever.

 Each family situation is different.
 Each person who struggles with substance use is unique.
 Your child is struggling because of their pain and feelings of emptiness.
-There are similarities for sure from one person to the next.
+There are similarities between one person and the next.

 Yet each person’s life experience is theirs alone.